 Endeavour College of Natural Health’s Office of Research is dedicated to strengthening professional practice for complementary medicine professionals through an expanded body of evidence-based research for complementary medicine in Australia.
 It works to disseminate and critically examine all aspects of contemporary complementary medicine practice through the application of non-partisan, rigorous, and robust empirical research.

 The Office of Research is an arm of Endeavour College of Natural Health, Australia’s largest degree conferring tertiary institution offering qualifications in complementary medicine and natural health.
-It has seven campuses in Australia, five Bachelor degrees, four Honours degrees, 5,000 students, 350 staff and leading academics in the field.
+It has six campuses in Australia, five Bachelor degrees, four Honours degrees, 5,000 students, 350 staff and leading academics in the field.

 For further information or to set up an interview with Dr Amie Steel please contact: Nina Tovey: 0410 849 818 or firstname.lastname@example.org